hyosung11/Launch-School/Courses/journal.md

 12:26 Finished Practice Problem 8, but it took me 25 minutes to do after seeing the solution.
 I could reproduce it perfectly the next time which means my brain is working better at remembering code.
 Yes!

 13:01 Taking me about 25 minutes to solve these simple problems.
 I'm okay.
 Got it.

+13:28 Finished first pass at Practice Problem 10.
+I need to study that one again and again.
+I also need to dig into the details of `Array.prototype.sort`.
+Time for a lunch break.